 The fair value of investment property as of December 31, 2023, amounted to approximately €793 million (January 1, 2023: €855 million).
 Fair value of investment property has generally been measured using an income or market approach.
 Fair value for right-of-use asset investment property is the fair value of the right-of-use itself, not the fair value of the property under lease.
 Approximately 75% of Ahold Delhaize's fair value measurements are categorized within Level 2.
 The most significant inputs into this valuation approach are observable market retail yields and tenant rents to calculate the fair value.
 The remaining fair value measurements that are categorized within Level 3 primarily include the fair value measurements based on the Company's own valuation methods and the fair value for certain mixed-use properties and properties held for strategic purposes.
-For certain mixed-use properties and properties held for strategic purposes, Ahold Delhaize cannot determine the fair value of the investment property reliably.
-In such cases, the fair value is assumed to be equal to the carrying amount.
+For certain mixed-use properties and properties held for strategic purposes, the fair value is assumed to be equal to the carrying amount.

 Rental income from investment property (both company-owned and right-of-use asset) included in the income statement in 2023 amounted to €73 million (2022: €78 million).
-Direct operating expenses (including repairs and maintenance but excluding depreciation expense) arising from rental-income-generating and non-rent-generating investment property in 2023 amounted to €13 million (2022: €16 million).
+Direct operating expenses (including repairs and maintenance but excluding depreciation expense) arising from rentalincome-generating and non-rent-generating investment property in 2023 amounted to €13 million (2022: €16 million).